Music» open the printable degree» search for more Areas of Study

 As the global job sector can be competitive, it is of great advantage to complete a postgraduate qualification, particularly by independent research (such as Masters by Research, or PhD).
 See examples of research areas within this discipline here.

-The following list provides some example jobs for the Music degree.
-Some of these jobs will depend upon the amount and level of study undertaken, level of experience, and the combination of other majors and electives studied, for example some may require further study.
+The following list provides some example jobs available to graduates of a Bachelor of Music.
+Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.

 - Arts Administrators